LFB-MRI/MagneticReadoutProcessing/documentation/thesis/thesis_document.md

 %%Ten_numbered_test_magnets_in_separate_holders.png%%

-For the hardware setup, the 3D-Fullsphere\ref{d-fullsphere} sensor is used for the evaluation of the framework.
+For the hardware setup, the 3D-Full Sphere\ref{d-full-sphere} sensor is used for the evaluation of the framework.
 As this is equipped with an exchangeable magnetic holder mount, suitable holders are required for the magnets to be measured.
 Ten random *N45 12x12x12mm* neodymium magnets are used, which are shown in figure \ref{Ten_numbered_test_magnets_in_separate_holders.png}.

 These are placed in modified 3D printed holders \ref{Ten_numbered_test_magnets_in_separate_holders.png} and then numbered.
 This allows them to be matched to the measurement results later.